 The vertebrae in the lower back (lumbar spine) are connected by small joints (facet joints).
 Unusual to extreme forces on the lumbar spine, as with excessive twisting or arching of the back, can sprain these joints, causing them to become inflamed.
 Use of the back after such an injury will cause constant irritation of these inflamed joints, leading to persistent pain.
 This condition accounts for 10 – 15 percent of the back problems in athletes.

 The disc is a soft substance that acts as a shock absorber between two vertebrae.
 If the disc loses enough water or wears down significantly, it may shrink and cause the facet joints to move closer together, causing stiffness in the joints and irritation of the adjacent nerves.
 A degree of disc degeneration occurs in people over 40 even without specific injury.

 This feared condition, also known as the "slipped disc," is usually the most severe of the low back disorders.
-It commonly occurs in the athlete under 50 years old, but can be seen in the older athlete as well.
-The inner center of the disc, which is liquid-like, can herniated (push out) at a point of injury or weakness, and press on the nerves branching off the spinal cord.
+It commonly occurs in athletes under 50 years old but can be seen in the older athlete as well.
+The inner center of the disc, which is liquid-like, can herniate (push out) at a point of injury or weakness and press on the nerves branching off the spinal cord.
 Pressure on these nerves can cause pain to nerves branching off the spinal cord.
-Pressure on these nerves can cause pain to nerves branding off the spinal cord.
-Pressure on these nerves can cause pain to radiate down the leg and to the foot, as well as numbness and weakness in these areas.
-This condition accounts for 5-10 percent of the back problems in athletes.
+The pressure on these nerves can cause pain to radiate down the leg and to the foot as well as numbness and weakness in these areas.
+This condition accounts for 5 – 10 percent of the back problems in athletes.